ralphjsmit/filament/packages/schemas/docs/03-infolists/04-image.md

     ->overlap(2)
 ```

+<UtilityInjection set="infolistEntries" version="4.x">As well as allowing a static value, the `overlap()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Setting a limit

 You may limit the maximum number of images you want to display by passing `limit()`: